bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 The commands to start and stop the container are relatively straightforward but they are more commands to remember and since Docker is designed to run from the command line it has a laundry list of flags that are necessary or handy to be used.

-To make this easier on ourselves and to make it more consistent we can start using the `make` command.
+To make this easier on ourselves and to make it more consistent, we can start using the `make` command.
 This command allows us to basically create our own vocabulary to work with our project and the container.

 ### Makefile Syntax

-We won't cover the full Makefile syntax in depth, because there is an excellent tutorial available at [Learn Makefiles](https://makefiletutorial.com/) and since the tool exists for so long there is plenty of documentation out there.
-Here we will only look at the elements needed to create our own Makefile.
+We won't cover the full Makefile syntax in depth because there is an excellent tutorial available at [Learn Makefiles,](https://makefiletutorial.com/) and since the tool has existed for so long, there is plenty of documentation out there.
+Here, we will only look at the elements needed to create our own Makefile.

 The short version to use the `make` tool: if the Makefile defines a build target called `install` it can be executed using `make install` in the same directory where the Makefile is.

 Let's look at how such a build target is defined by creating a target for our 'start container' command.

-In the project root create a file called 'Makefile' with the following content
+In the project root, create a file called 'Makefile' with the following content:

 ```make
 up: ## Start the Jekyll server in the background